x89/Shreddit/README.md

 ## Caveats

-- Certain limitations in the Reddit API and the PRAW library make it difficult to delete more than 1,000 comments.
-  While deleting >1000 comments is planned, it is necessary right now to rerun the program until they are all deleted.

 - We are relying on Reddit admin words that they do not store edits, deleted posts are still stored in the database they are merely inaccessible to the public.